alphagov/classifyintents/README.md

 # classifyintents

-This is a python module which prepares and cleans GOV.UK survey data, in preparation for classification using a machine learnign algorithm.
+This is a python module which prepares and cleans GOV.UK survey data, in preparation for classification using a machine learning algorithm.
 The module is built around the `classifyintents.survey` and associated methods.

 To install this module using pip: